YuxinxinChen/YuxinxinChen.github.io/_posts/2017-10-10-mini-gunrock-notes.md

     transform_scan<int>(segment_sizes, (int)input.get()->size(), scanned_row_offsets, plus_t<int>(),
             count.data(), context);

-    //transform_scan is a function in mgpu: first argument is a lambda function operated on each element of an input array (input array is given by lambda function), the second argument is the size of the input array, third is the output place, forth is reduction operator. fifth stores the reduction of all result from segment_sizes.
+    //transform_scan is a function in mgpu: first argument is a lambda function operated on each element
+    //of an input array (input array is given by lambda function), the second argument is the size of
+    //the input array, third is the output place, forth is reduction operator. fifth stores the reduction
+    //of all result from segment_sizes.
 So you get scan of the neighbor list length of each node in input frontier according to nodeId

     int front = from_mem(count)[0];
     if(!front) {